CosmicMind/Material/README.md

 <a name="textfield"></a>
 ### TextField

 A TextField is an excellent way to improve UX.
+TextFields offer details that describe the usage and input results of text.
+For example, when a user enters an incorrect email, it is possible to display an error message under the TextField.
 Checkout the Examples directory for a project using this component.

 ![MaterialKitTextField](http://www.materialkit.io/MK/MaterialKitTextField.gif)